Gun laws in Massachusetts: Firearm storage

-As of April 30, 2012, all lawful permanent resident non-citizens (green card holders) are eligible to apply for a Massachusetts resident license to carry ("LTC") or firearms identification card ("FID").

 Other laws

+All Massachusetts residents who sell, transfer, inherit, or lose a firearm are required to report the sale, transfer, inheritance, or loss of the firearm to the Firearms Records Bureau (FRB) within the state's Department of Criminal Justice Information Services (CJIS) by filing an FA-10 form.

 Massachusetts enacted a red flag law in 2018.
 A judge may issue an order to temporarily confiscate the firearms of a person who appears to be at risk of harming themselves or another person.
-A hearing must be held within ten days of the order being issued.
-At the hearing, if there is sufficient evidence to substantiate the risk, the person's firearms may be confiscated for up to one year (The owner's weapons may still be disposed of in violation of the act, see above on Storage).
-However, one is not subject to filing or issuing for a permit of a muzzle loader which is considered primitive arms.
-So a muzzleloader may not be on record.
-However, one still must be of age to own the muzzleloader.
+A hearing must be held within 10 days of the order being issued.
+At the hearing, if there is sufficient evidence to substantiate the risk, the person's firearms may be confiscated for up to one year.

+A license (such as an LTC or FID) is not required to possess "so-called black powder rifles, shotguns, and ammunition therefor", such as a muzzleloader.

+While firearms laws in Massachusetts are some of the most restrictive in the United States, travelers with firearms passing through the state are afforded certain protections per the "safe passage" provision of the Firearm Owners Protection Act (FOPA).

+With regards to concealed carry reciprocity, Massachusetts does not recognize any other state's firearms licensing.